layervault/dn_api/07_Configuring_a_Web_Application.md

-### Configuring A Web Application as a LayerVault API client
+### Configuring A Web Application as a Designer News API client

 First of all, make sure that your redirect URI is correctly specified.